Vermintide-Analytics/ModUpdateChecker/README.md

 This will:
 1. Create a backup of your mod's primary and localization lua files
 2. Appends update-checking logic to the very end of your main lua file
-3. Adds some localization definitions to the end of the localization lua file
+3. Adds some localization definitions to the end of the localization table

 Execute this AFTER uploading the mod with VMB:
 `EnableModUpdateChecker.exe "Name of Mod" -cleanup`

-This will restore the backups of your mod's primary and localization lua files
+This will remove the code that was just added to your mod's primary and localization lua files.

-**Warning: running this part on its own can lead to data loss if you make changes to your mod after this tool has backed it up**
+**Warning: Modifying the code that this tool inserts can lead to it removing content other than what it added.
+If you do this, you can use the backups kept in `MUC_Backups` to recover your data.**